Mechanical basis and topological routes to cell elimination: Materials and Methods

 where $\mathcal{F}$ is defined in Eq. \eqref{eq1} and $\vec{v}_{i}$ is the total velocity of cell $i$.
 To resolve the forces generated at the cellular interfaces, we consider the following over-damped dynamics for cells:

-where $\vec{t}_{i}$ denotes traction, $\xi$ is substrate friction and $\vec{F}_{i}^{\text{sp}}=\alpha\vec{p}_{i}$ represents self-propulsion forces due to polarity, constantly pushing the system out-of-equilibrium.
+where $\vec{t}_{i}$ denotes traction as defined for Bayesian Inversion Stress Microscopy in \cite{Saw2017}, $\xi$ is substrate friction and $\vec{F}_{i}^{\text{sp}}=\alpha\vec{p}_{i}$ represents self-propulsion forces due to polarity, constantly pushing the system out-of-equilibrium.
 In this vein, $\alpha$ characterizes the strength of polarity force and $\bm\Pi^{\text{int}}=\left(\sum_{i}-\left(\delta\mathcal{F}/\delta\phi_{i}\right)\right)\bm{1}$.
-While only passive interactions are considered here, active nematic interactions can be readily incorporated in this framework \cite{Mueller2019,Balasubramaniam2021}.
-To complete the model, the dynamics of cell polarity is introduced based on contact inhibition of locomotion (CIL) by aligning the polarity of the cell to the direction of the total interaction force acting on the cell \cite{Smeets2016}.
-The polarization dynamics is given by \cite{Peyret2019}:
+While only passive interactions are considered here, active nematic interactions can be readily incorporated in this framework \citep{Mueller2019,Balasubramaniam2021}.
+To complete the model, the dynamics of front-rear cell polarity is introduced based on contact inhibition of locomotion (CIL) \citep{Abercrombie_1954,Abercrombie_1979} by aligning the polarity of the cell to the direction of the total interaction force acting on the cell \citep{Smeets2016,Peyret2019}.
+As such, the polarization dynamics is given by: